Azelve/Bin2Dec-desktop/README.md

 ## Features

-- User can enter up to 8 binary digits in one input field
+- User can enter up a binary digit in one input field
 - User is notified if anything other than a 0 or 1 was entered
 - User views the results in a single output field containing the decimal (base 10) equivalent of the binary number that was entered

 ## Tech Stack